Skip to content

 The following recipe and photography were provided by local blogger Carolyn Hodges of The Dinner Shift.

-The trending “Snackle Box” is fun and easy to assemble!
+This trending “Snackle Box” idea is fun and easy to assemble for kids and adults!

 Why You’ll Love this Recipe

-• Browse the aisles at Heinen’s for easy grab-and-go snacks and treats to fill your box.
-Be sure to check out Heinen’s Specialty Cheese and Produce Departments to pick up a cheese spread and fresh ground nut butter for homemade cracker sandwiches!
+• It Makes for Easy Snacking: Browse the aisles at Heinen’s for easy grab-and-go snacks and treats to fill your box.
+Be sure to check out Heinen’s Specialty Cheese and Produce Departments to pick up a cheese spread and fresh ground nut butter to make homemade cracker sandwiches!

-• The snack possibilities are truly endless with a Snackle Box!
+• It is Customizable.
+The snack possibilities are truly endless with a Snackle Box!
 Consider building yours based on a theme for a sporting event, holiday or special occasion.

-• There’s something for everyone in this Sweet and Savory Snackle Box.
-Between the homemade cheese and nut butter cracker sandwiches, crunchy chips and pretzels, crisp vegetables, fresh berries and chocolates – this assortment is sure to please.
+• There’s Something for Everyone: Between the homemade cheese and nut butter cracker sandwiches, crunchy chips and pretzels, crisp vegetables, fresh berries and chocolates – this assortment is sure to please everyone.

 Sweet and Savory Snackle Box